abecode/djanvaslms/README.md

     practical opportunity to get their hands dirty
   - use programming and devops as the primary LMS user interface rather than the standard Canvas web interface
-  - make use of Canvas's open api, and incredibly valuable feature
+  - make use of Canvas's open api, an incredibly valuable feature

 ## Current Status: *under development*